MugeniAI05/MugeniAI05.github.io/_posts/2025-09-10-fraud-detection-using-bigquery-ml.md

 ### Fraud Predictions on New Data <a name="model-prediction"></a>

-Using ML.PREDICT(), we applied the champion model to unseen test data:
+Using ML.PREDICT(), I applied the champion model to unseen test data:

 ```sql
 SELECT id, label AS predicted, isFraud AS actual